S3-working-group/s3-practical-guide/docs/all.md

 While negotiating and agreeing on a contract, model the culture of collaboration you want to achieve, and build a positive relationship with the other parties involved.

 This pattern refers to contracts relating related to collaboration around any business transaction between an organization and other parties (e.g. employees, consultants, service providers, shareholders or customers).
-And particularly in matters concerning significant value and or obligations, e.g.:
+It is especially relevant for contracts that have a significant influence on the future of an organization or one of its partners, such as:

 - employment contracts and contracts with external contractors or consultants in _support roles_ (including any agreement that results in a change of remuneration or working hours)
 - contracts governing collaboration with customers, vendors or service providers